 Latest update on Covid-19 deaths and confirmed cases in Ireland

-The Health Protection Surveillance Centre has today been informed that two people with Covid-19 have died.
-There have now been a total 1,652* COVID-19 related deaths in Ireland.
+The Health Protection Surveillance Centre has today been informed that eight people with Covid-19 have died.
+There have now been a total 1,658 COVID-19 related deaths in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.